 Welcome back to the Lab!

-Typically, when it comes to bugs and diseases, our mind immediately jumps to the diseases that are spread by insects.
+Typically, when it comes to bugs and diseases, our minds immediately jump to the diseases that are spread by insects.
 We definitely don’t need more of that in our lives.
-So let’s talk instead about some of the diseases that insects are helping cure.
+So, let’s talk instead about some of the diseases that arthropods are helping cure.

-A short disclaimer before we jump in: I am not advocating for the abandonment of modern medicine in favor of alternative treatments.
+A short disclaimer before we jump in: I am not saying we should abandon modern medicine in favor of alternative treatments.
 There is a lot of controversy surrounding both the pharmaceutical industry and the effectiveness of alternative medicine.
 This is not an argument for either.
-This is just a fun look into some of the ways insects have inspired scientists and health care professionals to think outside the box.
+This is just a fun look into some of the ways insects have inspired scientists and healthcare professionals to think outside the box.
 My ultimate advice?
-Listen to your health care provider.
+Listen to your healthcare provider.

-The wasp species Polybia paulista produces a peptide in their venom that attacks the lipid membrane of bacterial pathogens.
-This peptide causes specific phospholipids to weaken to the point that membrane breaks apart, allowing vital cell contents to essentially leak out.
+The wasp species Polybia paulista produces a peptide in its venom that attacks the lipid membrane of bacterial pathogens.
+This peptide causes specific phospholipids to weaken to the point that the membrane breaks apart, allowing vital cell contents to essentially leak out.
 Healthy human cells contain these phospholipids on the inner cell membrane facing in, whereas cancerous cells contain them on the outer membrane facing out.
-The peptide is able to effectively target the cancerous cells’ lipid membrane, while leaving the healthy human cells in tact.
+The peptide effectively targets the cancerous cells’ lipid membrane while leaving the healthy human cells intact.

 Content warning: this one is pretty gross.
 I’m talking about maggot therapy here, folks.
 It is exactly what you think it is: using maggots (fly larvae) to eat away dying flesh.
 Blow fly larvae have repeatedly shown that they are capable of removing necrotic tissue FAR more effectively and efficiently than a surgical operation, to the point that the FDA still approves this procedure today.
 But the larvae go above and beyond; in addition to removing dead tissue, their secretions have shown broad-spectrum antimicrobial properties.
 Some studies have even shown evidence of their ability to inhibit and destroy MRSA.

-Honey is truly the tale as old as time.
+I feel the same way about honey and its historical uses as a cure-all.
 “The first written reference to honey, a Sumerian tablet writing, dating back to 2100-2000 BC, mentions honey’s use as a drug and an ointment.
 Aristotle (384-322 BC), when discussing different honeys, referred to pale honey as being “good as a salve for sore eyes and wounds”.
 Manuka honey has been reported to exhibit antimicrobial activity against pathogenic bacteria such as Staphylococcus aureus (S. aureus) and Helicobacter pylori (H. pylori) making this honey a promising functional food for the treatment of wounds or stomach ulcers.”
 (Asian Pac J Trop Biomed.
 2011)

 Until next time, thanks for visiting the lab!